c2FmZQ/tpm/README.md

 # tpm

-This package is an abstraction on top of the go-tpm libraries to use a local TPM to create and use RSA keys that are bound to that TPM.
-The private keys can never be used without the TPM that was used to create them.
+This package is an abstraction on top of the go-tpm libraries to use a local TPM to create and use RSA, ECC, and AES keys that are bound to that TPM.
+The keys can never be used without the TPM that was used to create them.

 Any number of keys can be created and used concurrently.
 The library takes care loading the right key in the TPM, as needed.

-All keys are 2048-bit RSA and non-duplicable.
+By default, 2048-bit RSA keys are created.
+AES keys, ECC keys, and RSA keys of different sizes can also be created if the TPM supports them.

 ## Example: